Tossi Aaron

-Tossi Aaron was an American folk singer, folk dancer, author, educator, and folk historian.
+Tossi Aaron (died 2018) was an American folk singer, folk dancer, author, educator, and folk historian.
 She is known for her early-1960s recordings of secular and Jewish folk music, with a repertoire including blues, early American songs, and British and Scottish ballads in addition to folk songs in Yiddish and Hebrew.
 Following her recording and performing career she became a prominent music and arts educator.